Is this article helpful?

 Send real-time data to a Google Sheet or an external data warehouse using Workflows

-Use this method when you want to get real-time data updated in an external data platform.
+Use this method to get real-time data updated in an external data platform.

 This method allows you to pick and export selected real-time data updates for closed conversations in the Workspace.
 Export the data automatically to a Google Sheet or an external data warehouse using Workflows for consistent and uniform data collection based on your business needs.